Notre Dame Service Family Career Fair

 Understanding how to effectively program can be one of the hardest parts of exercising.
 Knowing how to put together an effective workout to accomplish your goals is the biggest differentiator between continuing to progress or being stuck at a plateau.
 This workshop will be lecture and discussion based and talk about the bigger picture view of training and how you set your program to work as effectively, efficiently, and safely for you as possible.
 Click here for a complete list of Spring 2020 Workshops.

 Escape your study carrels and connect with graduate students across campus at our Spring 2020 Graduate Student Social, a once-a-semester open house.
 There will be free food and beverages as well as free books for perusal and acquisition.
-Hosted by the Nanovic Institute for European Studies in support of Notre Dame graduate students. …
+Hosted by the Nanovic Institute for European Studies in support…

 ISSA is sponsoring a bus from the Fischer Community Center to Mishawaka Walmart, from 8:30am-1:30pm.
 The last pickup at Fischer Community Center is 11:15am, which will also stop at the Overlook (on VanEss St).